Core FTP Server for Windows - Quick Setup tutorial.

 1: Enter your domain name, this can be anything.

-2: Enter your domain name as used on the internet or your internal/external IP address (enter "localhost" with no quotes for unknown address).
+2: Enter your domain name as used on the internet or your internal/external IP address

-Add your existing certificate from a certificate store by clicking the 'certificate' button.
 If you do not have a certificate installed in your certificate stores or do not have a certificate, press the 'self signed certificate' button to generate your own.
 The self signed certificate will require you to enter certificate information.

 5: Chose a base directory where all directories and user directories will exist.